Yarraville Football Club

-Yarraville Football Club was an Australian rules football club founded in 1903 and played in the VJFA until 1927.
-In 1928, the club joined the Victorian Football Association where it played until 1984 when the club went into recess.
-In 1996, the Kingsville Football Club in the Western Region Football League who by this time had taken over the Yarraville ground changed their name to Yarraville.
-In 2007 the Yarraville Football Club merged with the Seddon Football Club to become the Yarraville Seddon Eagles.
+The Yarraville Football Club, nicknamed the Eagles, was an Australian rules football club based in the Melbourne suburb of Yarraville.
+It founded in 1903 and competed in Victorian Football Association (VFA) from 1928 until going into recess in 1984.

+The club's home ground, Yarraville Oval, is now used by the Yarraville Seddon Eagles, but the modern-day club is not considered part of the Yarraville Football Club lineage.

 History

-The VJFA years (1903–1927)
+VJFA (1903–1927)

-Yarraville Football Club was formed on April 1, 1903.
-It then joined the Victorian Junior Football Association, where it was highly successful.
+Yarraville was formed on 1 April 1903, and joined the Victorian Junior Football Association (VJFA), where it was highly successful.
 Between 1905 and 1913, the club missed the Grand Final only once, and won a total of four premierships: in 1905, 1908, 1909 and 1912.
 The 1912 premiership came after a controversial final: Yarraville had lost to Port Melbourne Railway United by three points, but protested that the goal umpire had erred in awarding one of Railway's goals in the second quarter; the protest was upheld and the game was awarded to Yarraville.
 Railway was the minor premier and still had the right to challenge for the premiership, but declined to challenge as its own act of protest, resulting in Yarraville winning the premiership.

+At the end of the 1911 VFA season, the Preston Football Club left the VFA.
+Under VJFA rules, all clubs had to have a reserves alignment to a VFA team, and Yarraville was forced to align with the new Melbourne City Football Club.
+Both clubs retained their name, colours and home ground, although the VJFA dropped the requirement for a reserves alignment in 1913.

 Yarraville won three more premierships during its time in the association – in 1920, and back-to-back in 1925 and 1926.
 Overall, it won seven premierships – the most of any club in the Association's history – and finished runners up six times in its 25 years in the competition.
 It was also the only two-time outright winner of the John Wren Shield, a perpetual premiership trophy which was awarded annually to the VJFA premiers, then permanently to the first team to win it three times; the club received the shield in 1909 and 1926.